Line Integrals

 2. We can integrate a non arc-length parameterized curve but adjust for the fact that we are not moving through space at a unit speed.

-For the second version, we just add in the speed factor $\\\| \vec{c}'(t) \\\|$.
-This is a lot like integration by substition, where you trade out $dx$ for $\frac{dx}{dt} dt$.
-Here is the formula.
+For the second version, we just add in the speed factor $\\\| \vec{c}'(t) \\\|$ (that's the Jacobian again).

 $$\int_a^b f(\vec{c}(t)) \cdot \\\| \vec{c}'(t) \\\| \ dt$$